Best Places to Stay in Sydney Australia

 You can save money by staying a little away from the coast, in Randwick, Kensington or Kingsford – the beaches are a short bus ride or walk, and there's good bus transport to town.

-Surfers will hotly dispute which Sydney beaches offer the best surf, but my surfer friends all seem to live in the Northern Beaches at Curl Curl, Narrabeen, Dee Why or Palm Beach (where the soapie Home and Away is filmed).
-Getting to other parts of Sydney from these suburbs is an absolute pain in the neck as there's no train line - but if you're a surfer, you may never leave the beach!
+Surfers will hotly dispute which Sydney beaches offer the best surf, but my surfer friends all live in the Northern Beaches, not the Eastern Suburbs.
+Top choices are Curl Curl, Narrabeen, Dee Why or Palm Beach (where the television series "Home and Away" is filmed).
+Getting to other parts of Sydney from these suburbs is an absolute pain in the neck as there's no train line - but if you're a surfer, they're worth the effort!

+Staying closer to the CBD, though, is a good value-for-money vacation choice - because the Inner West is where the young and trendy live, so most of those suburbs have good nightlife and great eateries.
+There are buses to the city and you're close enough to town that a taxi fare won't be astronomical.
 The Inner West starts around Five Dock/Concord and extends towards the city, as far as Glebe.
 My favourite inner west suburb is Leichhardt, which is historically the Italian quarter of Sydney and still has a strong Italian influence, reflected in the quality of the coffee and cakes.
 If you like Portuguese food, go for Petersham - you'll be in heaven!
 Glebe and Newtown have an "alternative" feel.

 There's something for everyone in Sydney!